HomeDemoContact

 5. Begin your data validation

-You can now start your Source to begin the data validation:
+You can now start your source to begin the data validation:

-1. Click Start to start the Demo source connector.
+1. Click Start to start Demo source.

 Start your source from the Source details page.